JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 - <a href="https://zenodo.org/record/7415759">DUO-GAIT: A Gait Dataset for Walking under Dual-Task and Fatigue Conditions with Inertial Measurement Units.</a> Zhou, Lin; Fischer; Eric; Brahms, Markus Clemens; Granacher, Urs; Arnrich, Bert

 - Xsens - GAITRite dataset (private dataset).
-Additional Xsens IMU data is collected in a gait laboratory (a written request to a Medical Ethics Committee is approved).
+Additional Xsens IMU data is collected in a gait laboratory (a written request to a Medical Ethics Committee is submitted and approved).

 ## Machine Learning Workflow